Ultimate Fayetteville Real Estate Investing Guide for 2026

 Buy and Hold

-The buy and hold plan requires buying a building or land and keeping it for a long period of time.
-As a property is being kept, it’s normally rented or leased, to increase profit.
+The buy and hold plan includes purchasing a property and retaining it for a long period of time.
+While a property is being retained, it's normally rented or leased, to boost profit.

 Factors to Consider